SmsMobileApi/smsmobileapi-php/README.md

 # SMSMobileAPI PHP SDK

 SMS Mobile API is a PHP SDK that allows developers to send SMS and WhatsApp messages via the SMS Mobile API.
+Unlike traditional SMS providers, **messages are sent directly from your own mobile phone, using your own number**.
+This means that your contacts can **reply to you directly, just like a regular message**, without any third-party SMS provider in between.

 ## Prerequisite: Install the SMS Mobile API App